 - Blood tests, including a complete blood count (CBC) to see if you have anemia (when your body doesn't make enough red blood cells) or an infection and other tests to check for a blood clot or fluid in your lungs.

-- Chest X-ray or a computerized tomography (CT) scan to see if you have pneumonia or a blood clot in your lung.
+- Chest X-ray or a computerized tomography (CT) scan to see if you have pneumonia, blood clot in your lung, or other lung disease.
 A CT scan puts several X-rays taken from different angles together to make a more complete picture.

 - Electrocardiogram (ECG) to measure the electrical signals from your heart to see if you're having a heart attack and find out how fast your heart is beating and if it has a healthy rhythm.